Corbin Bosch

 Corbin Bosch (born 10 September 1994) is a South African cricketer.
-He played in the 2014 Under-19 Cricket World Cup.
+He played in the 2014 U19 World Cup.
 He is the son of South African former cricketer Tertius Bosch.

-Career
+He is an all-rounder who usually bats in the middle order.

+Domestic career

-Bosch made his first-class debut for Titans in the 2017–18 Sunfoil Series on 28 September 2017.
+Bosch was part of the South Africa under-19 cricket team which won the 2014 ICC Under-19 Cricket World Cup.
+He made his T20 debut for Titans against Knights in the 2014–15 Ram Slam T20 Challenge on 7 November 2014.
+He made his first-class debut for Titans in the 2017–18 Sunfoil Series on 28 September 2017.
 He made his List A debut for Northerns in the 2017–18 CSA Provincial One-Day Challenge on 7 January 2018.

 In June 2018, Bosch was named in the squad for the Titans team for the 2018–19 season.
 In July 2019, he was selected to play for the Dublin Chiefs in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In September 2019, Bosch was named in the squad for the Tshwane Spartans team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in Northerns' squad, ahead of the 2021–22 cricket season in South Africa.
 In May 2022, Corbin replaced Nathan Coulter-Nile in Rajasthan Royals for IPL 2022 season.
 He represented Barbados Royals in the 2022 Caribbean Premier League.
-He was brought by Paarl Royals for SA20 league for the 2022 season.
+He was brought by Paarl Royals for SA20 league for the 2022 season.Corbin Bosch's IPL team is the Mumbai Indians.
+He joined the team for the IPL 2025 season as a replacement player for the injured Lizaad Williams.

+In April 2023, he was named in South Africa A squad for their tour of Sri Lanka to play against Sri Lanka A in three List A matches and two first-class matches.